HISTORIC & CULTURAL RESOURCES SURVEY

 The Phase One report was the recipient of a 2022 Georgia Planning Association Award for Outstanding Planning Document.

-Ethos is currently working on phase two of this project.
-The second phase will survey Collat's Quarters, Little Mexico, and the rest of the Waterworks neighborhood, areas not covered in phase one.
-Ethos is collecting additional historical information and resident interviews to further expand the history and recordation of the Canal District area.
-Stay Tuned!
+Phase two of the project surveyed Collat's Quarters, Little Mexico, and the rest of the Waterworks neighborhood, areas not covered in phase one.
+Ethos collected additional historical information and resident interviews to further expand the history and recordation of the Canal District area to inform preservation recommendations.